MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

   - Runtime: This indicates the length of the movie in minutes (e.g., "142").
   - Embedding: This is a vector embedding of the movie's data (derived from a string made by concatenating all the  text from the above fields.).
 This field is not meant for humans to understand.

 - The embedding field is indexed using an **HNSW** index (Hierarchical Navigable Small World).
-See the **additional information** section to understand why we index the embedding column.
+See the **Learning Resources** section in this challenge to understand why we index the embedding column.

 - View the posters.
 Pick a random movie in the db, and find the poster column and navigate to the link there (example: https://storage.googleapis.com/generated_posters/poster_2.png).
 These are fictious posters created for the fictional movies in the database.